Project 1: Elevator Controller - Spring 2025

 Assignment

-Your assignment is to implement the game engine which consists of a linked list.
+Your assignment is to implement the core classes (CentCom and Elevator) of controller software which consist of multiple linked lists.

 For this project, you are provided with the skeleton .h and .cpp files and a sample driver: